Parameter (computer programming): Parameters and arguments

 A parameter is an intrinsic property of the procedure, included in its definition.
 For example, in many languages, a procedure to add two supplied integers together and calculate the sum would need two parameters, one for each integer.
 In general, a procedure may be defined with any number of parameters, or no parameters at all.
 If a procedure has parameters, the part of its definition that specifies the parameters is called its parameter list.

 By contrast, the arguments are the expressions supplied to the procedure when it is called, usually one expression matching one of the parameters.
 Unlike the parameters, which form an unchanging part of the procedure's definition, the arguments may vary from call to call.
 Each time a procedure is called, the part of the procedure call that specifies the arguments is called the argument list.

-Although parameters are also commonly referred to as arguments, arguments are sometimes thought of as the actual values or references assigned to the parameter variables when the subroutine is called at run-time.
-When discussing code that is calling into a subroutine, any values or references passed into the subroutine are the arguments, and the place in the code where these values or references are given is the parameter list.
-When discussing the code inside the subroutine definition, the variables in the subroutine's parameter list are the parameters, while the values of the parameters at runtime are the arguments.
-For example, in C, when dealing with threads it's common to pass in an argument of type void* and cast it to an expected type:
+Although parameters are also commonly referred to as arguments, arguments are sometimes thought of as the actual values or references assigned to the parameter variables when the function is called at run-time.
+When discussing code that is calling into a function, any values or references passed into the function are the arguments, and the place in the code where these values or references are given is the parameter list.
+When discussing the code inside the function definition, the variables in the function's parameter list are the parameters, while the values of the parameters at runtime are the arguments.